AgamalARM/new_alpha_blog/README.md

 # README
 * add validates and crud from rails consol
+* add show and index actions
-This README would normally document whatever steps are necessary to get the application up and running.
+* This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover: